ANCER: Anisotropic Certification via Sample-wise Volume Maximization: Anisotropic Certification

 \begin{theorem} Let $g:\mathbb{R}^n \rightarrow \mathbb{R}^K$, $g^i$ be $L$-Lipschitz continuous under norm $\|\cdot\|_*$ $\forall i\in\{1,\dots,K\}$, and $c_A = \text{arg}\max_i g^i(x)$.
 Then, we have $\text{arg}\max_i g^i(x+\delta) = c_A$ for all $\delta$ satisfying:

 \end{theorem}

 Theorem~\ref{theo:certificate_of_smooth_classifiers} provides an $\|\cdot\|$ norm robustness certificate for any $L$-Lipschitz classifier $g$ under $\|\cdot\|_*$.
 The certificate is only informative when one can attain a tight \textit{non-trivial} estimate of $L$, ideally $\text{sup}_x\|\nabla g(x)\|_*$, which is generally difficult when $g$ is an arbitrary neural network.

-In light of Theorem~\ref{theo:certificate_of_smooth_classifiers}, randomized smoothing can be viewed \textbf{differently} as an instance of Theorem~\ref{theo:certificate_of_smooth_classifiers} with the favorable property that the constructed smooth classifier $g$ enjoys an analytical form for $L = \text{sup}_x\|\nabla g(x)\|_*$ by design.
-Following the view of Theorem~\ref{theo:certificate_of_smooth_classifiers} in the randomized smoothing setting and to obtain an informative $\|\cdot\|$ certificate, one must, for an arbitrary choice of a smoothing distribution, compute the analytic Lipschitz constant $L$ under $\|\cdot\|_*$ for the smooth $g$.
-While there can exist a notion of ``optimal'' smoothing distribution for a given choice of $\|\cdot\|$ certificate, as in part addressed earlier for the isotropic $\ell_1$, $\ell_2$ and $\ell_\infty$ certificates~\cite{yang2020randomized}, this is not the focus of this paper.
-The choice of the smoothing distribution in later sections is merely inspired by previous work for the sole purpose of granting anisotropic certificates.
+\textbf{Framework Recipe.} In light of Theorem~\ref{theo:certificate_of_smooth_classifiers}, randomized smoothing can be viewed \textbf{differently} as an instance of Theorem~\ref{theo:certificate_of_smooth_classifiers} with the favorable property that the constructed smooth classifier $g$ enjoys an analytical form for $L = \text{sup}_x\|\nabla g(x)\|_*$ by design.
+As such, to obtain an informative $\|\cdot\|$ certificate, one must, for an arbitrary choice of a smoothing distribution, compute the analytic Lipschitz constant $L$ under $\|\cdot\|_*$ for $g$.
+While there can exist a notion of ``optimal'' smoothing distribution for a given choice of $\|\cdot\|$ certificate, as in part addressed earlier for the isotropic $\ell_1$, $\ell_2$ and $\ell_\infty$ certificates~\citep{yang2020randomized}, this is not the focus of this paper.
+The choice of the smoothing distribution in later sections is inspired by previous work for the purpose of granting anisotropic certificates.
+This recipe complements randomized smoothing works based on Neyman-Pearson's lemma~\citep{cohen2019certified} or the Level-Set and Differential Method~\citep{yang2020randomized}.

-In Sections~\ref{sec:ellipsoids} and~\ref{sec:cross-polytopes}, we will use the recipe laid down earlier for Theorem \ref{theo:certificate_of_smooth_classifiers} in the randomized smoothing setting to obtain certificates for anisotropic regions\footnote{Our analysis also grants a certificate for a mixture of Gaussians smoothing distribution (see Appendix~\ref{app:gmm}).}.
+We will deploy this framework recipe to show two specializations for anisotropic certification, namely ellipsoids (Section~\ref{sec:ellipsoids}) and generalized cross-polytopes (Section~\ref{sec:cross-polytopes}).\footnote{Our analysis also grants a certificate for a mixture of Gaussians smoothing distribution (see Appendix~\ref{app:gmm}).}.